【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 Next is STIGA, the long-established Swedish manufacturer.

-STIGA is especially famous for its high-quality all-wood blades, and in recent years, the company has gained even more attention through the “Cybershape” series used by Truls Möregårdh.
+STIGA is especially famous for its high-quality all-wood blades and the innovative “Cybershape” series used by Swedish star Truls Möregårdh.

 • Number of blades: 31